alizeepace/personal-website/content/authors/admin/_index.md

 highlight_name: false
 ---

 Hi!
 I'm Alizée, an MPhil student in Machine Learning at the University of Cambridge.
 I'm interested in applications of ML in healthcare, and am currently working on a project on imitation learning to better understand clinical decision-making with the {{< staticref "https://www.vanderschaar-lab.com/" "newtab" >}}Machine Learning and Artificial Intelligence for Medicine group{{< /staticref >}}.
-My previous experience includes both medical device development for stroke treatment, sensor-assisted surgery and 3D-printed heart stents, and software developement at CERN.
+My previous experience includes medical device development for stroke treatment, sensor-assisted surgery and 3D-printed heart stents, as well as software developement at CERN.

 In September 2021, I will be joining the new {{< staticref "https://ai.ethz.ch/" "newtab" >}}ETH AI Center{{< /staticref >}} for my PhD in health informatics and causal inference.